eivor-io/east/README.md

     - ~/.local/.bins/east-postinstall
 ```

 All set.
-Just run `east sync ./eastconf.yaml` and EAST will generate a link that contains a shell script that can be used to install your full configuration on any distribution.
+Just run `east sync ./eastconf.yaml` and EAST will generate a link to a shell script that can be used to install your full configuration on any distribution.